akechsmith/VB-Basics/README.md

 ### This Repository Contains:
 * My Assignments
 * Exercises
-* Project demos that I did when reading omn Visual Basic Resources from NOTES.
+* Project demos that I did when reading on Visual Basic Resources from NOTES.